 3. Ice and Heat Therapy

-Along with wearing a brace for sciatica, Ice and heat therapy is also a true remedy to get immediate relief from Sciatica pain and speed up the healing process.
+Along with wearing a brace, Ice and heat therapy is also a true remedy to get immediate relief from Sciatica pain and speed up the healing process.
 Heat promotes blood flow to the painful area to speed up healing, while ice and heat may relieve muscle spasms that come with sciatica.
 Alternate using an ice pack for 15 minutes every hour and heat for 15 minutes every 2-3 hours.
 Ensure to always place a barrier, such as a towel, between skin and heat or ice, and avoid sleeping while undergoing heat or ice therapy.

 4. Anti-Inflammatory Drugs & Steroid Injections